pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

     - month of the year, which we use to model seasonal effects
     - and time which is used to model any underlying linear trend.
 2. Split into `pre` and `post` covid datasets.
 This is an important step.
 We want to come up with a model based upon what we know _before_ COVID-19 so that we can construct our counterfactual predictions based on data before COVID-19 had any impact.
 3. Estimate model parameters based on the `pre` dataset.
-From this we can calculate the number of deaths expected by the model in the pre COVID-19 period.
+4. [Retrodict](https://en.wikipedia.org/wiki/Retrodiction) the number of deaths expected by the model in the pre COVID-19 period.
 This is not a counterfactual, but acts to tell us how capable the model is at accounting for the already observed data.
-4. Counterfactual inference - we use our model to construct a counterfactual forecast.
+5. Counterfactual inference - we use our model to construct a counterfactual forecast.
 What would we expect to see in the future if there was no COVID-19?
-Practically, we do this with posterior prediction on out-of-sample data.
+This can be achieved by using the famous do-operator Practically, we do this with posterior prediction on out-of-sample data.
-5. Calculate the excess deaths by comparing the reported deaths with our counterfactual (expected number of deaths).
+6. Calculate the excess deaths by comparing the reported deaths with our counterfactual (expected number of deaths).

 +++